sereneliu/AoC-2019/README.md

 ## Day 4

 For this puzzle, I struggled a lot with how to structure my code properly.
 It took a long time because I ended up refactoring over and over again.
 I'm happier with where it is now, but I'm sure there's room for improvement.

+Well, just looked at the solution thread on Reddit: https://www.reddit.com/r/adventofcode/comments/e5u5fv/2019_day_4_solutions/

+As it turns out, I'm not thinking about these puzzles in the right way.
+My biggest mistake is not taking advantage of built-in functions and I'm basically rewriting a version of it.
+Sometimes, it's because I'm not aware of what's out there.
+Clever solutions I've seen in Python include:
+* checking if the sorted password is the same as the original password for the no-decrease requirement
+* checking `2 in map(n.count, n)` - haven't quite figured out why it works but I get the idea of it
+* `sum(function(n) for n in range)` instead of assigning a variable and increasing it on every iteration in the range